fullcontact/full.async/README.md

 The above method will invoke `make-some-http-request` in a `go` block.
 If it throws an exception of a type `HTTPException` with a status code 409, `go-retry` will wait 5 seconds and try invoking `make-some-http-request` again.
-If it still fails after 3 retries or any other type of exception is thrown, it will get return via the result channel.
+If it still fails after 3 attempts or other kind of an exception is thrown, it will get returned via the result channel.

 ## Sequences

-Channels by themselves are very similiar to sequences however converting between them may sometimes be cumbersome. `full.async` provides a set of convenience
+Channels by themselves are quite similar to sequences however converting between them may sometimes be cumbersome.
+Full.async provides a set of convenience methods for this:
-methods:

 * `<<!`, `<<?`: takes all items from the channel and returns as collection.
 Must be used within a `go` block.